jondoig/aws-serverless-samfarm/README.md

 ## Step 5
 ### Start the party (or how I learned to stop worrying and push a change)
-Now that we have our website, our code repository with our lambda function and our pipeline configured, lets see it in action.
+Now that we have our website, our code repository with our lambda function and our pipeline configured, let's see it in action.
 We are going to make two changes to our repository, first were going to setup our API for CORS, and second were going to update our Lambda function.
 Both changes will be made in the repo you created in Step 2.

 #### CORS